Post includes affliate links, read here how these work.

-Do you ever get slightly panicked by weekends and holidays?
+Do you ever get slightly panicked by holidays?

 And it’s downright miserable.
-And you feel you’ve failed.
+And we feel we’ve failed as parents.
 Again.
+Not nice.

 I find, the single best remedy is just to get outside and have some simple outdoor fun.

-It’s like some magical medicine that gets us all smiling.
+It’s a magical medicine that gets us all smiling.

-Because being outdoors give the kids the freedom to run around at top speed exploring and discovering and imagining and building and conquering and whooping to their heart’s content.
+Because being outdoors give our kids freedom to run around at top speed exploring and discovering and imagining and building and whooping to their heart’s content.

 From work.
 And the house.
 And my phone.